Awbube: History

 Shihab al-Din Ahmad mentions the Patron Saint Awbube by name in his famous book Futuh al Habasha.
 He states:

 "When the two columns of soldiers that were proceeding on the road came into each other's view, the idol-worshippers mounted a charge against the rear guard of the Muslims.
 Those in the rear guard held their ground, and mounted their horses.
-Among those in the rear was Zaharbui Utman, the sharif Ahmad and the hegano 'Abd Allah, 'Ali Farasaham and the sheikh Kalil, a descendant of Aububah - may God bless us through him, Amen.
+Among those in the rear was Zaharbui Utman, the sharif Ahmad and the Hegano 'Abd Allah, 'Ali Farasaham and the sheikh Kalil, a descendant of Aububah - may God bless us through him, Amen.
 They were ten knights, and the idol-worshippers were around two-hundred.
 The Muslims charged the idol-worshippers, and a bloody battle was engaged, until their forearms became exhausted."

 A huge conical elaborately shaped tomb has been built on top of the grave of the Patron Saint.
-According to historical accounts, both the celebrated patron Saints Awbare and Awbube hail from the ancient Dir clan family.
-Both the tombs of the celebrated patron Saints Awbare and Awbube are much frequented and under the protection of the local Gadabuursi Dir clan who dominate the region in which they are buried.
+The Bah Gurgura and Bah Sanayo sections of the Gadabuursi Dir clan are matrinileal descendants of both the celebrated patron saints Awbare and Awbube.
+According to historical accounts, both the celebrated patron saints Awbare and Awbube hail from the Nabidur branch of the Gurgura, a subclan of the Dir clan family.
+Both the tombs of the celebrated patron saints Awbare and Awbube are much frequented and under the protection of the local Gadabuursi Dir clan who dominate the region in which they are buried.

 Captain H.G.C Swayne R.E.
 (1895) describes the areas near and around Awbube in the Gadabuursi country, in his book Seventeen Trips Through Somaliland:

 "In the Gadabursi country there is the ancient ruined town of Aubóba, and at the head of the Gáwa Pass, on a hill to the west, and about four hundred feet above it, are some massive ancient ruins, which must have once been a fort, commanding the pass.
 They are called Samawé, from the name of a sheikh whose tomb crowns the ruins.
 The hill-top is surrounded by parallel retaining walls built of dressed stone, rising in steps from the bottom.
 In some places the walls were six or eight feet high, and there were remains of extensive ancient buildings filling the enclosure.
 Surmounting the whole in the centre was the ruin of a building of cut stone, which appeared to be the sheikh’s tomb."